This post may contain affiliate links. Read our disclosure policy.

 • Oven-safe skillet: The bones of the rib roast act as a natural roasting rack, so we used a cast-iron skillet, however, if you don’t have an oven-safe skillet or you’re cooking a boneless roast, use a roasting rack.

-• Instant read thermometer: this is critical to ensure you cook your roast perfectly.
+• Instant read thermometer: This is critical to ensure you cook your roast perfectly.

-• Sharp knife: the most important tool for properly carving your roast is a sharp knife — be safe!
+• Sharp knife: The most important tool for properly carving your roast is a sharp knife — be safe!
 If you’re using a meat fork, don’t pierce the roast to hold it in place.
 Use the back of the fork instead (tongs work great, too).
 Always cut across the grain for maximum tenderness.

-• Large cutting board: let the rib roast rest on a cutting board or carving board before slicing.
+• Large cutting board: Let the rib roast rest on a cutting board or carving board before slicing.

 Expert Tips